This post may contain affiliate links. Please read our disclosure policy.

 Can you eat a burrito bowl cold?

 Yes.
 This burrito bowl can be served cold since it is loaded with veggies and made with cauliflower rice instead of normal rice.
-Shrimp tastes great cold too.
-So it comes down to your personal preference if you would like to serve your burrito bowl warm or cold.
+Shrimp tastes great cold, too.
+It comes down to your personal preference whether you would like to serve your burrito bowl warm or cold.

 Storing and Reheating

 • Storing: Store your leftover shrimp burrito rice bowl in a container in the fridge for up to 3 days.
-Do not freeze because some of the ingredients do not freeze well.
+Do not freeze the mixture, as some ingredients do not freeze well.

-• Reheating: Some of the ingredients do not reheat well like the avocados and tomatoes.
-So if you can remove those to reheat your shrimp bowl, then reheat in the microwave for about 1 minute.
+• Reheating: Some ingredients do not reheat well, such as avocados and tomatoes.
+If you can remove those, reheat your shrimp bowl in the microwave for about 1 minute.

 close up burrito bowl with shrimp